deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 The girls chimed their glasses together.
 "Good boy." they chorused.
 ___

-"*♪♫Tranquil as a forest, but on fire within!
+*"♪♫Tranquil as a forest, but on fire within!
 Once you find your center, you are sure to win!♫♫*"

 "Sounds like quite the party back there."